 Be a part of the movement by doing something earth-related today.
 For events near you, search “earth day activities (your city).”
 For example, the nearest large city to me is Edmonton and I found a cleanup event, a festival, a party, a march for science and a workshop for kids.
 Today, my family’s earth-related event will be one of our own making.
 Spending time together in nature and teaching our children about the wonders of our planet so they understand – as a new generation – why it’s worth saving.

 Protests against the Vietnam War served as inspiration for the first Earth Day.
 Earth Day founder Gaylord Nelson, a Wisconsin Senator, wondered if that same public energy could be channeled into awareness about air and water pollution.

 Ditching the chemicals you use to clean your house and replacing them with natural solutions like vinegar, baking soda and essential oils will not only help cut back on water pollution, but air pollution too because – hello – VOCs.
-Visit my post 2016 Resolution: Save the Planet for more info on why chemical cleaners equal badness and links to recipes for homemade cleaning products.
+Visit my post 3 Surprisingly Simply Ways to Help the Environment for more info on why chemical cleaners equal badness and links to recipes for homemade cleaning products.

 The Earth Day Network, whose mission is to build the world’s largest environmental movement, works year round to broaden the definition of the word “environment” to include issues impacting our health, creating green jobs and promoting activism.

 Speaking of our health, did you know the World Health Organization has classified processed meats as a Group 1 carcinogen?
 And that bowel cancer is more common among those who consume red meat?
 No, I’m not going to launch into a stop eating meat rant.
 I get it – it can be hard.
 But eating LESS meat – even if it’s just one meal a week – is not hard (veggie stir fry!).
 And not only is it good for your body, it’s also good for the environment as meat is the most environmentally taxing food to produce.